Blue Fear

-"Blue Fear" is an instrumental composition by Dutch disc jockey and producer Armin.
+"Blue Fear" is an instrumental composition by Dutch DJ and producer Armin.
 It was initially released on 13 October 1997 as 12" vinyl in the Netherlands by Cyber Records.
 It is the first track from Armin van Buuren which reached a significant success.
 The single was rereleased on 16 August 2004 by Nebula as the fifth and final single from Armin's first studio album, 76.